Free Library for the Blind and Visually Impaired

 You may also peruse our online catalog page and order books directly!

 You are welcome to call as often as you like and order as many as 10 books per phone call.
-The Braille Library does not place any restriction on the number of books you can have checked out at any given time but we do ask that you return each book within its one-month loan period.
+The Braille Library does not place any restriction on the number of braille books or books for the visually impaired that you can have checked out at any given time but we do ask that you return each book within its one-month loan period.

 If you receive Talking Book Topics, Braille Book Review or the yearly catalog, you can use them to create a list of book numbers (for books on tape) or BR numbers (for books in braille).
 If you do not know the numbers for the books you would like, then you can make a list of specific titles and authors.
 Your reader advisor can find any book in our collection by title, author, or BR number.
 Once your selection is found, we will arrange to have it mailed to you, if it is available, or put your name on the wait list if it is not available.
 Once it is mailed to you, your selection will take about two weeks to arrive.